Tellusant/docs/legitimacy/canback-clients.md

 # Staffan Canback's Clients Before Tellusant
 This list shows the depth and breadth of our experiences.
-In the vast majority, this is at the CEO level.
+This is mostly at the CEO level.

 ---
 - ABB